tomiiha/Cheapfakes/README.md

 # Cheapfakes

-Testing out how 'Deepfakes' work by using an established repo
+Testing out how 'Deepfakes' work by using an established repo by https://github.com/AliaksandrSiarohin/first-order-model